KxSystems/docs-v1/docs/cloud/aws/observations.md

 ## `st1`

-EBS results for the `st1` devices (low cost traditional disk drives, lower cost per Gb) show good (90th-percentile) results for streaming and random 1Mb read, but, as expected, significantly slower results for random 64Kb and 1Mb reads, and 4× the latencies for metadata ops.
+EBS results for the `st1` devices (low cost traditional disk drives, lower cost per GB) show good (90th-percentile) results for streaming and random 1-MB reads, but, as expected, significantly slower results for random 64-KB and 1-MB reads, and 4× the latencies for metadata ops.
 Consider these as a good candidate for storing longer term, older HDB data to reduce costs for owned EBS storage.

 ## ObjectiveFS and WekaIO Matrix